thayer11/roman_js/readme.md

 ### Pseudo Code!(10m)

-We recommend you pseudocode for the first 10 minutes.
+We recommend you pseudocode for the first few minutes.
 Start writing down/typing how to break this problem down.

 ### Stating the obvious